Healthy Homes Assessment Hospital Hill

 Home Assessments Hospital Hill for Rental Properties

-There are numerous things to look over during a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are many concerns to look over in a home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are a few examples:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can be significant for property managers and landlords.
-For expert advice get in touch today to schedule your rental property house evaluation.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can be significant for property managers and landlords.
+For professional advice get in touch today and book your rental properties house assessment.

 home assessments for rental properties